-Veterinarians often prescribe an antihistamine called dimenhydrinate, or Dramamine, to reduce motion sickness in dogs.
-Although the Food and Drug Administration has not approved its use in animals, Dramamine can generally be used safely under the guidance of a veterinarian, according to Dr. Dawn Ruben.
+Does your pup get the woozies whenever you go on a long road trip?
+Are you considering going on a camping trip with your dog or maybe you just want to learn how to care for a dog with an upset stomach?
+There are many ways to reduce motion sickness in your dog and veterinarians often prescribe an antihistamine called dimenhydrinate, or commonly known as Dramamine, to help ease motion sickness and upset stomachs.
+Although the Food and Drug Administration has not approved its use in animals, Dramamine can generally be used safely under the guidance of a veterinarian, according to Veterinary Place.

-Dramamine works best when given 30 to 60 minutes before a car ride.
-Dosages can be taken every eight hours as needed.
+Dramamine works best when given 30 to 60 minutes before a car ride, according to Vet Info.
+Dosages can be taken every 8 hours as needed.

 Common side effects include dry mouth, sedation and difficulty urinating.
 Appetite loss, diarrhea and vomiting can also occur.
 Taking Dramamine with food might lessen the severity of side effects.